Learn Microsoft Access Advanced Programming Techniques, Tips and Tricks.

 1. Open the Form in Design View.

-2. Select Ms-Access ActiveX Control from Insert Menu.
+2. Select Microsoft Access ActiveX Control from the Insert Menu.

 3. Scroll through the Displayed List and find Calendar Control as shown in the image below: